Jacob-Bankston/Life-Accomplishments-Journal/ideas/blog-ideas.md

 - GIT BASICS - WHAT IS IT FOR?
 WHAT DOES IT SOLVE?
 - JOURNAL - 100 DAYS OF CODE
 - JOURNAL - LEARNING FROM DOCS/TUTORIAL SERIES
+- CHOIR - List all the tips and tricks and systems for sight reading over the years

 ## THOUGHTS